5-star Bolt drivers: these customer service tips guarantee a high driver rating

 February 17, 2020

-So, how to be good at what you do as a Bolt driver?
+So, how to be an amazing Bolt driver?

 Start with a hello and end with a goodbye